 Abhi Arumbakkam and her husband got in touch with us back in May, knowing that their two young boys needed a holiday that offered more than just lying around a beach or discovering a new city.
 With this in mind, we went to work on putting together a package that offered a range of water-sports activities, hiking and cycling.
 Where is all this possible, staying at a beautiful 4* hotel with activities within easy reach?
 Well that's where the Italian Dolomites come in.
-Hugely popular in winter for ski holidays in resorts like Bormio and Madonna di Campiglio, the stunning Alpine mountain range in Northern Italy is the perfect backdrop for a multi-activity holiday in the summer.
+Hugely popular in winter for ski holidays, the stunning Alpine mountain range in Northern Italy is the perfect backdrop for a multi-activity holiday in the summer.

-For now, enjoy the final instalment of our guest blog and get a taste of what's out there waiting for you!
+Enjoy the final instalment of Abhi's guest blog and get a taste of what's out there waiting for you!

 By Abhi Arumbakkam